 These are the courses recommended for those in an HR role within an organization.
 The workplace is changing; job candidates are becoming more diverse.
 As a result, recruiting and retaining from the varied and evolving talent pools requires different skills than in the past.

 These courses will provide HR professionals with new and creative ways to complete tasks in this ever-changing environment.
 The policies established and managed by HR can have a different impact than might have been assumed in earlier times.
 The courses offered here are foundational for the HR staff.
-The systems under development include:
+The courses under development include: